Funan: Origins of Funan

+Whether Funan's ethnolinguistic components were Austronesian or Austroasiatic remains inconclusive.
+The majority of Vietnamese academics believes them to be Austronesians.
+For example, Mac Duong, stipulates that "Funan's core population certainly were the Austronesians, not Khmer;" the fall of Funan and the rise of Zhenla from the north in the 6th century indicate "the arrival of the Khmer to the Mekong Delta."
+That thesis received support from D. G. E. Hall.

 It is also possible that Funan was a multicultural society, including various ethnic and linguistic groups.
 In the late 4th and 5th centuries, Indianization advanced more rapidly, in part through renewed impulses from the south Indian Pallava dynasty and the north Indian Gupta Empire.
 The only extant local writings from the period of Funan are paleographic Pallava Grantha inscriptions in Sanskrit of the Pallava dynasty, a scholarly language used by learned and ruling elites throughout South and Southeast Asia.
 These inscriptions give no information about the ethnicity or vernacular tongue of the Funanese.

 Funan may have been the Suvarnabhumi referred to in ancient Indian texts.
 Among the Khmer Krom of the lower Mekong region the belief is held that they are the descendants of ancient Funan, the core of Suvarnabhumi/Suvarnadvipa, which covered a vast extent of Southeast Asia including present day Cambodia, southern Vietnam, Thailand, Laos, Burma, Malaya, Sumatra and other parts of Indonesia.
 In December 2017, Dr Vong Sotheara, of the Royal University of Phnom Penh, discovered a Pre-Angkorian stone inscription in the Province of Kampong Speu Baset District, which he tentatively dated to 633 CE.
 According to him, the inscription would “prove that Suvarnabhumi was the Khmer Empire.”
 The inscription, translated, read: “The great King Isanavarman is full of glory and bravery.
 He is the King of Kings, who rules over Suvarnabhumi until the sea, which is the border, while the kings in the neighbouring states honour his order to their heads”.